 Users added to a team through the permissions mapping cannot be removed manually from the Kinvey Console.
 To remove such users from a team, they should be removed from the corresponding group on the identity provider side.
 Any changes made to the identity provider groups will be applied when the user logs in (after logout or session expiration) and the SAML Assertion with updated groups is received.

-To disable the default Kinvey login and prevent users from logging in with their Kinvey credentials, you should enable the Disable Kinvey Identity setting in the Instance Settings view.
-This will also collapse the Kinvey login option in the login menu of the Kinvey Console.
+This is done through the Disable Kinvey Identity setting in the Instance Settings page.
+Turning it on will make it impossible to log in with Kinvey credentials.
+It will also collapse the Kinvey login option in the login menu of the Kinvey Web Console.

 The steps to disable the Kinvey identity are: